Kafka-21/Econ_lab/Project 1/README.md

 This project explores two problems: discovering a set of attributes that predicts risk of diabetes and analysing the influence of socio-economic indicator on risk of diabetes.
 The NFHS-4 and NFHS-3 data will be used in machine learning techniques and other advanced data analytics approaches for analysis.

-This project is part of research project for Econ HSP511 : Economics lab at [IIT Delhi](https://hss.iitd.ac.in/economics) under the guidance of [Prof. Sourabh B Paul](https://hss.iitd.ac.in/faculty/sourabh-b-paul)
+This project is a part of economics course HSP511 : Economics lab at [IIT Delhi](https://hss.iitd.ac.in/economics) under the guidance of [Prof. Sourabh B Paul](https://hss.iitd.ac.in/faculty/sourabh-b-paul)